-DMAS will notify CMS in the event of a declared disaster and Virginia's intent to implement this policy modification.
-The CMS notification will include the intent to modify the renewal process, the areas affected by the disaster, and the effective dates of the policy modification.
+DMAS will notify CMS in the event of a declared disaster and Virginia's intent to implement one or more of these policy modifications.
+The CMS notification will include the intent to modify the application and/or renewal processes, the areas affected by the disaster, and the effective dates of the policy modification.
 The next twelve-month continuous eligibility period will begin the month after the renewal completion date.